 Here's a quick overview of what you'll do to make these yummy blackberry bars.
 Complete instructions are in the recipe card below.

 - Prepare an 8-inch square pan by lining it with parchment paper.
 I lay a sheet in my pan so that it hangs over two edges, then lightly grease the remaining two sides with a little coconut oil or butter.
 The parchment paper acts as a sling, making it easy to lift the baked bars out once they're finished baking.

-- Mix the wet ingredients in a large bowl, the dry ingredients in a smaller bowl, then combine the two.
+- Combine the wet ingredients in one bowl, the dry ingredients in another, then combine the two.
 Gently fold in the blackberries, stirring as little as possible so you don't end up with purple bars!

 - Transfer to your prepared baking pan and bake until a toothpick inserted in the center comes out clean.

 - Cool in the pan for 10 -15 minutes.
-If you try to remove them from the pan too soon, you risk having them crumble and bake.
+If you try to remove them from the pan too soon, you risk having them crumble and break.
 After 10 to 15 minutes, carefully remove to a cooling rack to cool completely.
-Remove the parchment paper (I just slide it out from underneath the bars.)
+Remove the parchment paper (just slide it out from underneath the bars.)

 - When completely cool, use a sharp or serrated knife to cut into bars.
-This recipe make 16 small bars or 9 large bars.
+This recipe makes 16 small bars or 8 large bars.

 How to store and freeze blackberry oatmeal bars

 For longer storage, you can freeze them.
-Wrap bars individually, then pack into an airtight container.
-Thaw at room temperature or gently reheat on a baking sheet in the oven, if you'd like.
+Wrap bars individually, then pack them into an airtight container.
+Thaw them at room temperature or gently reheat on a baking sheet in the oven, if you'd like.

 Make a batch of these wholesome Blackberry Oatmeal Breakfast Bars today and look forward to coffee time in the morning.
 Enjoy, everyone!